 4. A Minimally Invasive Solution

 The primary reason parents may not want to come to terms with the fact that their child may have receding gums, is the traditional treatment – gum grafting.
 Gum grafting is a surgical (and thus invasive) technique that has been historically used to treat receding gums.
 In the process, a thin piece of tissue is surgical removed from the roof of the patient’s mouth, which is enough to send a child (and parent) running for the hills.
 But that was then.

-Today, highly specialized clinics offer a non-invasive and safe solution that comes with limited to little pain and recovery time.
+Today, specialized clinics offer a non-invasive and safe solution that comes with limited to little pain and recovery time.
 This groundbreaking procedure is known as the pinhole surgical technique, and is indeed a preferred method for any child that has actual (versus perceived) gum recession.
 Learn more about the pinhole surgical technique as a better alternative to gum grafting, but also take note that only a true specialist can make the call as to whether or not your child requires gum recession treatment.
 Keep reading.